✔ No Win, No Fee*

 If you would like to speak to one of our Business Interruption Claim Solicitors, you can do by calling 0800 0155 687, or by completing the enquiry form.

 Claim Experts is a trading style of Smooth Commercial Law.
-Your enquiry will be handled by Claim Experts, but your business interruption insurance case may be passed on to another legal firm within our panel.
-Should you decide to proceed with your claim it is your responsibility to check the terms and conditions of the legal firm that contacts you, including the fee they charge.
+Your enquiry will be handled by Claim Experts, but your Business Interruption case will be passed on to the most appropriate claims management company within our panel.
+In the case of Business Interruption Claims, this would be Fairweather Claims Ltd, 5 The Grove, Stockport, Cheshire, England, SK2 6QU, who are FCA regulated.
+Should you decide to proceed with your claim it is your responsibility to check the terms and conditions when Fairweather Claims Ltd contact you.